Mariners vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Alek Manoah (1-1) will make his sixth start of the season.
+- The Blue Jays' Kevin Gausman (2-2) will make his sixth start of the season.

+- He has earned a quality start four times in five starts this season.

-- Manoah has started five games this season, and he's lasted five or more innings two times.
-He averages 5.2 innings per appearance.
+- Gausman has started five games this season, and he's lasted five or more innings four times.
+He averages 6.2 innings per appearance.

 |Opponent